Brainwave Cafe

 Conclusion

-with callbacks, providing a straightforward way to execute code when the asynchronous operation completes.
-Async/await
+• Using then allows you to handle the result of a Future with callbacks, providing a straightforward way to execute code when the asynchronous operation completes.

 By mastering these techniques, you can ensure your Dart and Flutter applications remain responsive and efficient, providing a better user experience.
 Asynchronous programming is a powerful tool in your development toolkit, and knowing when and how to use each method will help you build robust and performant applications.